sonata-project/SonataNotificationBundle/Resources/doc/reference/multiple_queues.rst

 .. note::

-    Depends on the backend used, the configuration can be differents and the messaging handling can also be differents
+    Depends on the backend used, the configuration can be differents and the message handling can also be different.

 RabbitMQ
 ~~~~~~~~